For Trump's Evangelical Advisers, Prison Reform Becomes a Front-Burner Issue

 Some other religious groups and other prison reform advocates, including the National Council of Churches and the Jewish Council for Public Affairs, are opposing the measure, which they say doesn't go far enough.

-Jesselyn McCurdy of the American Civil Liberties Union said she welcomes evangelical support for prison reform in principles, but worries the push for this legislation could squander an opportunity for more substantial reform.
+Jesselyn McCurdy of the American Civil Liberties Union said she welcomes evangelical support for prison reform in principle, but worries the push for this legislation could squander an opportunity for more substantial reform.
 Among other concerns, she said the plan relies too heavily on releasing prisoners into halfway houses, which are underfunded.

 Jesselyn McCurdy of the American Civil Liberties Union said she welcomes evangelical support for prison reform – but not for this bill.
 She worries about squandering what could be the only chance for awhile for significant change.